 Instinctively, you might handle whatever tasks come your way in the course of the day.
 Mind-numbing routines, processes, paperwork, or production lines sometimes bore you.
 On the other hand, you may thrive in environments where you must deal with unexpected requests, unanticipated problems, or changing priorities.
 Being somewhat flexible, you might enjoy creating solutions as needs arise.

-Perhaps you think a bit better and accomplish a bit more when your ability to respond to situations on a moment’s notice is acknowledged, used, and appreciated.
+Perhaps you think a bit better and accomplish a bit more when your ability to respond to situations at a moment’s notice is acknowledged, used, and appreciated.
 By nature, you have a rich vocabulary upon which to draw.
 The words you choose often expand and challenge your listeners’ or readers’ thinking.

 Because of your strengths, you favor conversations where information, facts, or data are considered objectively — that is, emotions do not distort the truth.